Our charity specialists offer tailored audit and advisory services, assuring trustees that their charity is managing its resources effectively

 Not all charities and not for profit organisations require an audit.
 If you are below the threshold, we can assist you be completing an Independent Examiners’ report.

-Add to this other areas which require specialist tax advice such as gift aid, sponsorship, governance, mergers, reviewing budgets and investment management procedures and it’s easy to see why this is one of the most complex areas charity, education and not-for-profit organisations have to face.
+Add to this other areas which require specialist VAT advice such as the wide range of specific charity VAT reliefs and complex rules relating to property, it’s easy to see why VAT is one of the most complex areas charity, education and Not For Profit organisations have to face.